upbound/docs/content/all-spaces/secrets-management.md

     - team2-namespace
 ```

-## Configure a Shared External Secret
+## Configure a shared external secret

 [SharedExternalSecret](https://docs.upbound.io/reference/space-api/#SharedExternalSecret-spec) is a [group-scoped]({{<ref "mcp/groups" >}}) resource that you create in a group containing one or more managed control planes.
 It provisions [ClusterSecretStore](https://external-secrets.io/latest/api/clusterexternalsecret/) resources into control planes within its group.